sillsdev/languageforge-lexbox/frontend/platform.bible-extension/README.md

 # fw-lite-extension

-Fully function 'hello world' extension template for Paranext
+FW Lite packaged as an extension for platform.bible.

 ## Summary